 The relationships developed at these monthly meetings are also invaluable.
 I’ve not only found connections for affiliations and partnerships, I’ve also made some lifelong friends.
 And there’s no question that the support I get from this group lifts me up and recharges me every time I go.

 You could also consider joining a mastermind group.
 A mastermind group is another great way to bounce things off other business owners and get and give that critical support small business owners need.
+And they’re everywhere.

 Whew!
 Maybe I should’ve just said that – along with call me. 🙂

-Cathy can be reached at 314-267-3969 or Cathy@TheProductivityExperts.com
+Cathy can be reached at 314-474-0333 or Cathy@TheProductivityExperts.com